self-upgrade-pkaur/.net-new-batches/WebServices/Notes.md

         - integrate google maps for location
         - paypal integration for payment
         - user login with fb
+    Eg: Coffee shop as SOA - Service (Employee, Furniture as a service, bill) as a system designer we need not to do what this needs to do, only the service provider witll know the logic behind it.
+So services should be automated and abstracted as well.
-    - when we create a service it is self contained autonomous unit (have fully control over it)
+    - AUTONOMOUS: when we create a service it is self contained autonomous unit (have fully control over it)
-    - Service should have a standard interface that tells (who i am, what i do, input, output), yellow sign above the bin that broadcasting to encourage customer to dispose waste (this is called as service discovery)
+    - INTERFACE: Service should have a standard interface that tells (who i am, what i do, input, output) like coffee pack has a label, yellow sign above the bin that broadcasting to encourage customer to dispose waste (this is called as service discovery- communicative metadata which can be used to effectively effectively discover and interpreted)
-    - services define contract as mode of communication (language for staff), here it should be protocol.
+    - SERVICE CONTRACT: services define contract as mode of communication (language for staff), here it should be protocol.
+Services are created with one or more service descriptions.
+    - DYNAMIC PROVISIONING : Network of the service is flexible to incorporate more services, like cleaning, new staff agency- by calling recruitment etc. So service flexible enough to provision or de-provision the other services.
+    - SERVICE RESUABLITY: I can expand by opening a restaurant, bar etc and then I can re-use existing services to serve my purpose.They can endlessly used, re-used, composed and recomposed